 Listing 4.1 shows the code that implements the circuit shown in Figure 4.1.
 This code shows four concurrent signal assignment statements.
 As seen before, the "<=" construct refers to the signal assignment operator.
-It is true that we cannot write these four statements at the same time but we can
+It is

 Listing 4.1: VHDL code for the circuit of Figure 4.1.